 Round 8 – Grants for Gambling Research Program

 The following projects investigate the social context of low and moderate risk gambling or strategies to prevent harm among young people aged 12–17 and 18–24.
-These projects aim is to help us understand the role of normalisation, the influence of peer behaviour and socio-demographic factors that are associated with low and moderate risk gambling, or gambling among young people aged 12–17 and 18–24.

 The shaping of young women’s gambling risk behaviours: A sociocultural investigation of gambling attitudes, beliefs, and consumption intentions.

-A/Prof Samantha Thomas
+Associate Professor Samantha Thomas

-National and international evidence shows that the prevalence of risky gambling in women is increasing, and that women are increasingly attracted to skill based forms of gambling such as betting.
+National and international evidence shows that the prevalence of risky gambling in women is increasing, and that women are increasingly attracted to skill-based forms of gambling such as betting.
 However, the evidence base about socio-cultural, environmental and industry drivers of women’s gambling behaviour remains extremely limited.
 This research aims to investigate the socio-cultural, environmental and industry factors that may contribute to shaping the gambling beliefs and consumption intentions/behaviours of adolescent girls (16–17) and young women (18–24).

-Extent of and young people’s exposure to gambling advertising and sponsorship messages in sport and non-sport TV
+Extent of, and young people’s exposure to, gambling advertising and sponsorship messages in sport and non-sport TV

-A/Prof Kerry O’Brien
+Associate Professor Kerry O’Brien

 There is no research in Victoria, Australia, or internationally examining the extent/volume of gambling advertising and sponsorship in sport vs. non-sport TV, or children and young people’s exposure to such advertising when watching TV during the day or night time.

 This project aims to examine this by exploring the density of gambling advertising in free-to air sport and non-sport TV, subsequently establishing the effectiveness of current advertising regulations.